XaviMV/binary-wave-file-decodifier/hacking thermometer.md

 # Decoding

-I made a guess that a if a 520 microseconds '1' pulse was followed by a 1930 '0' pulse it would represent a binary 0, and if the 520 microseconds '1' pulse was followed by a 3850 microseconds '0' pulse, then it would represent a binary 1.
+I made a guess that a if a 520 microseconds '1' pulse was followed by a 1930 microseconds '0' pulse it would represent a binary 0, and if the 520 microseconds '1' pulse was followed by a 3850 microseconds '0' pulse, then it would represent a binary 1.
 Using this criteria I translated the message to binary and it looked like this:

 1001011011010000000011010101001011111